Anos-Voldigoad12/Mini-BlockChain/README.md

 In this case you can create 10 nodes and give 5 of your friends the odd numbered nodes i.e., nodes 1,3,5,7 and 9.
 Whenever you need the entire data you can ask your friends for the nodes, when supplied you can check for the integrity of:
 1. Node 1 using Node 2
-2. Node 3 using Node 4  or 2
+2. Node 3 using Node 4
-3. Node 5 using Node 6  or 4
+3. Node 5 using Node 6
-4. Node 7 using Node 8  or 6
+4. Node 7 using Node 8
-5. Node 9 using Node 10 or 8
+5. Node 9 using Node 10